dmontaner/tabdif/tabdif_intro.md

 ## Number of Changed Cells: 4
 ```

-The elements of the `dfcomp` list resume the differences between our two tables.
+The elements of the `dfcomp` list created by `compareDataFrames`
+resume the differences between our two tables.
-For instance `dif$dif.cells` indicated the cells wich have changed.
+For instance `dif$dif.cells` indicates the cells which have changed.

 ```r